a-robu/dlg-assessment/README.md

 # Software Dependencies

 This solution makes use of `bottle.py`, a minimalistic web framework to serve the API response.
 This framework is not as feature rich as others, but it _serves_ just fine for a smaller project.
+The documentation is available at http://bottlepy.org/docs/0.12/

 # Original Problem Description